 What is a Workers’ Compensation policy?

-For a better understanding of what a ghost policy is, let us first understand what a workers’ compensation insurance policy is.
+For a better understanding of a ghost policy, let us first understand what a workers’ compensation insurance policy is.
 Workers’ compensation is a type of insurance policy that provides wage replacement and medical benefits to employees injured while doing their job.
-The employees in return will waive his rights to sue his or her employer for any form of negligence on their part.
-Workers compensation policy is primarily based on payroll and the type of risk of the contractor/company is exposed to.

 What is a Ghost Policy?